 The supply chain poses inherent risks for the food and beverage industry.
 While supply chain management has always been a complex endeavor, supplier compliance has become an increasing challenge in light of regulatory changes that have taken place within recent years.
-To ensure safety, quality, and compliance, food and beverage companies are reexamining their supplier management strategies.
+To ensure safety, quality, and compliance, food and beverage companies are reexamining their supplier management strategies (like The 6 Pillars to Effective Supplier Management).
 This is especially true for companies that fall under the Food Safety Modernization Act (FSMA).

 In recognition of the fact that many recalls have been triggered by the supply chain, the FDA introduced FSMA, which was signed into law in 2011.
 Since then, the FDA has released guidance documents to help facilities under FSMA navigate its multifarious supply chain program requirements.
 Here, we break down some of the best practices food and beverage companies can take to maintain a defensible and proactive approach against minimizing risks in the supply chain.